IJSComplexMatter/dtmm/doc/introduction.rst

 .. note::

    EM field propagation calculation based on the iterative and non-iterative approach for 2D and 3D is exact for homogeneous layers, but it is approximate for inhomogeneous layers.
-It works good for slowly varying refractive index material (e.g. confined liquid crystals with slowly varying director field).
+See :ref:`accuracy` for details.

 The package is still evolving, so there may be some small API changes in the future.
 Other than that, the package is fully operational.
 Play with the example below to get an impression on how it works.